tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## GitHub-Release

 The GitHub Release plug-in is a source configuration plug-in that creates a component version on the UrbanCode Deploy server for a specified GitHub repository release being imported.
 The plug-in can be used to import ZIP and TAR artifacts from GitHub.
-Available Steps

 ---

 |Back to ...||GitHub-Release |Latest Version|
 | :---: | :---: | :---: | :---: |
 |[All Plugins](../index.md)|[Top](#contents)|[Readme](sourceconfig-github-release/README.md)|[3.1055118](https://raw.githubusercontent.com/UrbanCode/IBM-UCD-PLUGINS/main/files/sourceconfig-github-release/GitHubReleaseSourceConfig-3.1055118.zip)|